 Complete hazardous material reporting for hazardous materials stored over the reportable thresholds annually, placard buildings appropriately, develop a training plan and train employees on your spill cleanup procedures, and anticipate and allow a site inspection every three years.
 Farmers enter the chemical inventory and upload their site diagram into California Environmental Reporting System at CERS CENTRAL

-I don’t store any “hazardous materials”, why am I being billed?
+I don’t believe we have any “hazardous materials”, why am I being billed?

-Hazardous materials include gasoline, diesel, waste engine oil, fertilizers, pesticides, and other hazardous substances.
+Hazardous materials include gasoline, diesel, waste engine oil, fertilizers, pesticides, oxygen, acetylene, argon, carbon dioxide, propane and many other hazardous substances.
 Most growers are affected by this program because they store fuel (not just pesticides).
-A 500 gallon propane tank used to heat a residence or shop buildings are exempt from reporting requirements.
-Contact Department of Resource Management if you are not storing any chemicals over the threshold amounts.
+The use of 500 gallon or less of propane that is used to heat buildings are exempt from reporting requirements.
+Contact Department of Resource Management to verify whether you are not storing any chemicals over the threshold amounts.
 If you don’t store materials over threshold amounts, you don’t need to pay but you must contact us.
 The County Staff may inspect the site before removing you from the list and removing you from the billing.
-The department has had three mailings requesting information regarding threshold amounts of hazardous materials.
-You should have been taken off the billing list if you responded that you do not store threshold amounts.
+The department continues to send out mailing regarding threshold amounts of hazardous materials.
 For a list of acutely hazardous materials and their reporting thresholds contact us for more information at (707) 784-6765.

 Where can I get good advice to develop a training plan for spill procedures?

-Solano County Environmental Health Services Division and Solano County Agriculture Department can give you an template for developing spill procedures see CERS Compatible Contingency Plan or contact Environmental Health Services Division at (707) 784-6765 or Solano County Agriculture Department at (707) 784-1310.
-You can review Sacramento County’s spill response plan template at Sacramento County and Yolo County’s spill response plan at Yolo County.
-Finally, you can review a generic spill response plan at the Unidocs website developed by Santa Clara County and a various fire agencies at www.unidocs.org/documents.html.
-Solano County has contracted with a consultant Terraphase Engineering to provide free assistance to businesses in the county with hazardous materials reporting requirement and other compliance issue.
-Terraphase can be contacted by the following: (1) email at SolanoCountyCUPASupport@terraphase.com, (2) by calling 707-204-0167, (3) online consultation booking at CUPA Support.
-However, Solano County has only retained Terraphase Engineering through June 30, 2019.
+Solano County Environmental Health Services Division can give you an template for developing spill procedures see CERS Compatible Contingency Plan or contact Environmental Health Services Division at (707) 784-6765.
+You can also review Sacramento County’s spill response plan template at Sacramento County and Yolo County’s spill response plan at Yolo County.
+Another generic spill response plan can be found on the Unidocs website developed by Santa Clara County and a various fire agencies at www.unidocs.org/documents.html.

 What can I do to obtain an exemption from reporting?